honeydipper/honeydipper/docs/developer.md

  * RPC handler
  * Command handler

 Note that the *waitAndSendDummyEvent* method is assigned to *Start hook*.
 The *Start hook* needs to return immediately, so the method luanches another event loop in a go routine and return the control to the helper object.
 The second event loop is where the driver actually receives events externally and use *driver.SendMessage* to relay to the service.

 In this example, the dummy driver just manifest a fake event with json data as
 ```json
 {"data": ["line 1", "line 2"]}
 ```

-The driver also sets its status to "cold", meaning cold restart needed, and uses *Ping* command to send its own state to the daemon, so it can be restarted.
+The driver also sets its status to "cold", meaning cold restart needed, and uses the *Ping* command to send its own state to the daemon, so it can be restarted.

 ## Driver lifecycle and states

 The driver will be in "loaded" state initially.
-When the *Run()* method is invoked, it will start fetching messages from daemon.
+When the *Run()* method is invoked, it will start fetching messages from the daemon.
 The first message is always "command:options" which carries the data and configuration required by the driver to perform its job.
-The helper object has a builtin handler for this and will dump the data into a structure which can later be queried using *driver.GetOption* or *driver.GetOptionStr* method.
+The helper object has a builtin handler for this and will dump the data into a structure which can later be queried using *driver.GetOption* or
+*driver.GetOptionStr* method.

 Following the "command:options" is the "command:start" message.
 The helper object also has a builtin handler for the "command:start" message.
 It will first call the *Start hook* function, if defined, then change the driver state to "alive" then report the state back to daemon with *Ping* method.
 One important thing here is that if the daemon doesn't receive the "alive" state within 10 seconds, it will consider the driver failed to start and kill the process by closing the stdin/stdout channels.
 You can see why the Start hook has to return immediately.

-When daemon loads an updated version of the config, it will use "command:options" and "command:start" again to signal the driver to reload.
+When the daemon loads an updated version of the config, it will use "command:options" and "command:start" again to signal the driver to reload.
 Instead of calling *Start hook*, it will call *Reload hook* for reloading.
 If *Reload hook* is not defined, it will report to the daemon with "cold" state to demand a cold restart.

 There is a handler for "command:stop" which calls the *Stop hook* for gracefully shutting down the driver.
 Although this is not needed most of time, assuming the driver is stateless, it does have some uses if the driver uses some resources that cannot be released gracefully by exiting.

 ## Messages

 Every message has an envelope, a list of labels and a payload.
 The envelope is a string ends with a newline, with fields separated by space(s).
 An valid envelope has following fields in the exact order:
  * Channel
  * Subject